top of page

 Water Leak in Apartment: All You Need to Know

 But leaks don’t just happen out of nowhere.
-There are ways to catch those leaks and steps you can take to help stop them before they get worse.
+There are signs to watch for and steps you can take to stop the problem before it gets worse.

 What Is a Water Leak?

-A water leak happens when water escapes from a pipe, an appliance, or a fixture.
-Sometime, it’s easy to spot, like when you see water pooling on the floor.
+A water leak happens when water escapes from a pipe, appliance, or plumbing fixture.

-Water leaks in apartments can range from a simple slow leak to a medium leak to even more severe causes that may cause flooding in your apartment building.
-No matter the size, if you don’t take care of it, a leak will cause damage over time.
+Water leaks in apartments can range from a slow drip to a more serious issue that leads to flooding.
+No matter the size, if you don’t fix it, the leak will cause damage over time.

 Water leaks can happen for many reasons.
 Here are some of the most common ones to keep in mind: